pingbird/flutter-recipes/docs/faq/ignore-overflow.md

 this issue the main axis constraint needs to either be *unbounded* i.e. have a maximum main axis size of `double.infinity` or have a `clipBehavior` of `Clip.none`.

-The simplest way to ignore overflow is to use `Flex` instead set the clip:
+The simplest way to ignore overflow is to use `Flex` instead, and set the clip:

 ```dart
 Flex(